weiying-shenzhen/raf-plus/README.md

 # raf-plus

-raf-plus is used to manage `window.requestAnimationFrame`, which will only invokes the passed function at most once per animation frame.
+raf-plus is the same as `window.requestAnimationFrame` but better, which will only invokes the passed function at most once per animation frame.

 ## Reason